motspilot Documentation

 No code

 Explores the codebase, understands existing patterns, traces blast radius, and produces a comprehensive design document.
-Includes <investigate_before_designing> guard, <anti_overengineering> clause, assumption-gating, and <self_check> verification before finalizing.
+Includes <hard_constraints>, <investigate_before_designing> guard, <anti_overengineering> clause, assumption-gating, YAML frontmatter, <analysis>/<summary> output split, and a 12-item <completion_checklist>.
+Large features are decomposed into 5–30 discrete implementation units.
+Optional parallel 3-lens review (integration-fit / blast-radius / testability) for medium/large features.

 1. Start with the person — Who uses this?
 What's their goal?
 What do they see?